bpat30/PersonalizationTheory/README.md

 The explicit model will take the explicit ratings from the scraped tweets into account.

-Based on the resulting metrics of the two models and their computational complexity, a model will be chosen and tuned.
+Based on the resulting metrics of the two models and their computational complexity, a model will be chosen and hyperparameters will be tuned via grid search.